mosip/documentation/docs/id-lifecycle-management.md

 -	Additionally, a **Proof of Relationship** document to be provided at the center.
 -	An acknowledgement receipt will be provided to the infant' parent/guardian.

-## ID Data update/Updating individual’s information
+## ID data update/Updating individual’s information

 -	Residents can update their information in two ways:
     * By visiting the registration center: The demographic and biometric information can be updated at the centers.